pschool-in/curriculum/content/grammar/conjunction/conjunction-select-word.md

 Work hard *or* you will fail.
 He did not study well *because* he was lazy.
 Children like to play cricket *or* football.
-We cannot go home *unless* we get the permission.
+We cannot go home *unless* we get permission.
 I can stay here *until* you ask me to leave.
 Please do not call me *unless* it is an emergency.
 He wears a hat *whenever* he goes outside.